 - As soon as you are able and have the time, take notes on exactly where you were and what happened.
 Do this while the incident is fresh in your mind.
 Talk to witnesses if possible, and remember to get their contact information.

 - Seek medical attention.
 Resist the urge to “walk it off.”
-The severity of back, head, and spinal trauma is not always immediately evident, and the sooner you receive care, the easier it will be to demonstrate linkage between the injury and the fall.
+The severity of back, head, and spinal trauma is not always immediately evident, and the sooner you receive care, the easier it will be to demonstrate the linkage between the injury and the fall.

 - Do not rely on the property owner or manager to make things right.
 In the case of serious injuries, and potential reimbursement of damages, the assessment of responsibility will not be theirs.

 - Finally, it is crucial to seek the advice and services of a trained slip and fall attorney.
 Philadelphia lawyers can help ensure that a thorough and proper investigation takes place, that the appropriate authorities are notified, that the responsible party or parties are held accountable, and that your rights as a plaintiff are protected.

 Potential reimbursement includes specific and general damages

 Specific damages in a slip and fall lawsuit, such as medical and rehabilitation expenses, and lost wages, are relatively easy to estimate.
-Compensation can often be supported with receipts, invoices, paycheck stubs and similar items.
+Compensation can often be supported by receipts, invoices, paycheck stubs and similar items.